-A March 2018 announcement by the Trump administration that it plans to “reinstate” questions about citizenship on the 2020 census form prompted criticism from groups who said it might skew the results of the census by discouraging non-citizen immigrants from participating.
+A March 2018 announcement by the Trump administration that they planned to “reinstate” questions about citizenship on the 2020 census form prompted criticism from groups who said it might skew the results of the census by discouraging non-citizen immigrants from participating.

-Critics such as California Attorney General Xavier Becerra said President Trump’s constant “vilification” of immigrants and his administration’s anti-immigrant policies are likely to make non-citizens afraid to fill out the forms at all.
-California is one of a dozen or more states filing lawsuits against the federal government to block the change.
+Critics such as California Attorney General Xavier Becerra said President Trump’s constant “vilification” of immigrants and his administration’s anti-immigrant policies were likely to make non-citizens afraid to fill out the forms at all.
+California was one of a dozen or more states filing lawsuits against the federal government to block the change.

-According to Secretary of Commerce Wilbur Ross, whose department oversees the Census Bureau, no evidence exists to support those objections, but an amicus brief signed by four former census directors argued otherwise.
-They wrote:
+According to Secretary of Commerce Wilbur Ross, whose department oversees the Census Bureau, no evidence exists to support those objections, but an amicus brief signed by four former census directors argued otherwise: